Acis et Galathée

 This picture and its pendant, La Chasse aux oiseaux, were etched by the comte de Caylus at an uncertain date, probably between 1720 and 1730.
 They were subsequently finished with a burin by François Joullain and incorporated into Jullienne’s Oeuvre gravé.

-Paris, collection of Charles Antoine Coypel (1694-1752, painter).
+Paris, collection of Charles Antoine Coypel (1694-1752; painter and director of the Académie royale de peinture).
 His sale, Paris, April 1753, lot 81: “Deux Paysages de même grandeur & pendants, peints sur toile par Antoine WATEAU, qui paroît y avoir voulu imiter la maniere de Forest; l’un représente une Chasse aux oiseux, & dans l’autre est Acis & Galathée: ils ont été graves par le Sieur Joullain, & sont d’un grand effet.
 Ils portent chacun 20 pouces de haut sur 3 pieds 2 pouces de large.”
 According to an annotated copy of the catalogue in the Bibliothèque nationale, the pendants sold for 50 livres 10 sols to “Erbien,” a Swedish medalist.

 The paintings do not appear in subsequent eighteenth-century sales.